-The beauty of storing your stuff online is that it’s easy to access from any device, anywhere you’ve got an internet connection.
+The beauty of storing everything online is that it’s easy to access.
+Any device, anywhere with an internet connection.

 How to connect to the cloud

 It really couldn’t be easier.
-Just choose one of the many cloud services that are out there (we’ve included some of our faves below if you don’t know which one to pick, so you’re not left asking ‘but what is the cloud?’).
-Once you’ve logged in and chosen what you’d like to save (bigger files like photos, videos and music will help free up space), your phone will start syncing straight away.
+Simply choose one of the many cloud services that are out there.
+Once you’ve logged in and chosen what you’d like to save, your phone will start syncing straight away.

 You’ll then be able to access all your files using the cloud from any device.
 All you need to do is connect to the internet and log in.
 It’s that simple!

-Not only is the cloud great for stuff like photos, it’s also perfect for storing things like phone or tablet backups.
-This means, if your phone is lost, stolen or stops working, all you’ll need to worry about is choosing which new phone you’re going to pick, and not wondering ‘what is the cloud doing to help?’
-Your photos, contacts, videos and anything else you’ve saved, and will be safe and sound in the cloud just waiting to be synced to your new phone.
+Not only is the cloud great for photos, it’s also perfect for storing things like phone or tablet backups.
+This means if your phone is lost, stolen, or stops working, all you’ll need to worry about is choosing a new phone.
 What’s not to love about that?

 What is the cloud service for me?

 If you’re an Apple user, you probably know all about iCloud.
-If not, you can use it to store backups of your phone including settings, contacts, photos, videos and music.
-All you need to do is tap your Apple ID in the Settings menu to choose what to backup.
-You can see how much storage space you’ve got left and can also change your storage plan there too.
+In-case you don’t know, iCloud is used to store backups of your phone including settings, contacts, photos, videos, and music.
+All you need to do is tap your Apple ID in the Settings menu to choose what to back up.

 The Samsung Cloud makes it easy to keep everything backed up.
-It backs up both your data and settings which means that if your phone stops working or gets lost, you can restore everything from your home screen layout to your Wi-Fi settings to your new phone.
+It backs up both your data and settings that mean that if your phone dies, you can restore everything from your device.

 How to access Samsung Cloud

-You can access everything you’ve backed up by simply signing into your Samsung account on your phone or tablet; you don’t have to worry about signing into a separate app.
+You can access your backed-up files by simply signing into your Samsung account on your device.

 Samsung Cloud starts you off with 15GB storage space for free, but if that’s not enough space you can upgrade to get more.
 You can do that nice and easily through your device Settings menu.